econokeith/econohmm/README.md

 Shows how to set up the basic HMM, switching, and emission objects in order to estimate the states and parameters for a given time-series.
 Demonstrates how to use either the Baum-Welch or Forwards Filter Backwards Sample algorithm for estimation.
-Applies the model to artificial data, to 10 Year US Treasury bond yields and to annual returns of US public pension funds since World War II.
+Applies the model to artificial data, to 10 Year US Treasury bond yields, and to annual returns of US public pension funds since World War II.

 #### The Future